Candy Flurry: Reception

 Hannah Alton of Comic Book Resources praised the first two chapters of Candy Flurry, calling it a "sweet surprise", saying the manga "is off to a promising start thanks to its unique premise and endearing characters."
-She also believed that "it could be the next big thing in Jump" so long as its unique premise does not make the series too obscure.
+She also believed at the time that "it could be the next big thing in Jump" so long as its unique premise does not make the series too obscure.